 The tech world is drowning in AI coding assistants and development tools, each promising to revolutionize how we build software.
 As a CTO who’s spent 15+ years leading development teams, I’ve seen countless tools fail to deliver on their promises – creating more distractions than solutions.

-By the end of 2025, roughly 85% of developers regularly used AI tools for coding.
+In Stack Overflow’s 2025 Developer Survey, 80% of developers said they were using AI tools in their workflows.
 By January 2026, that number had reached 90% of developers using at least one AI tool at work for coding and development tasks.
 The adoption question is settled.
 The question now is which tools are actually worth the investment — and for what.

 Most evaluations of AI coding tools still suffer from the same three problems: